 A New Indigenous Partnership

 Canadians have come to recognize that our history is both one of peace, diversity, and tolerance as well as colonization, racism, and systemic oppression.
-In the case of the many Indigenous peoples of Canada, the later is disgracefully all too familiar and close at mind.
+In the case of the many Indigenous peoples of Canada, the latter is disgracefully all too familiar and close at mind.
 For a country with as much wealth and privilege as we have, Indigenous peoples disproportionately suffer the effects of stigma, racism, criminalization, poverty, and inadequate recognition of their sovereign rights and territorial claims.
 It is time for this era of our history to end.

 Canadian governments past and present have acted in bad faith towards Indigenous peoples who seek to assert their own cultural, territorial, and political rights.
 They have been given a great deal of lip-service by the government, which has failed to act with integrity and authenticity.
 This is why, as Métis writer and artist David Garneau illuminates, “reconciliation” is not necessarily an adequate framework for us to move beyond the colonial onslaught against Indigenous peoples persistent in our country.
 Reconciliation emphasises going back to a state of “normalcy“ or “good standing,” which is not the kind of relationship that Canada can argue it has ever had with Indigenous peoples whose land settlers colonized.